 Todd: Great words of wisdom.
 Thanks again Wendy!

 This concludes our sneak peek behind the branding and marketing process at Original Ginger.
-If you have any questions, or your economic development organization needs help with producing premium marketing/communications content, feel free to contact us toll free at 1.855.298.8650 or through our contact form.
+If you have any questions, or your an Abbotsford business who needs help with branding, print design, or web design, feel free to contact us toll free at 1.855.298.8650 or through our contact form.
 You can also visit our custom web design Abbotsford service page.